 In periods of economic growth, demand typically increases resulting in increasing home sales transactions and home sales prices.
 Similarly, a decline in economic growth, increasing interest rates and declining consumer confidence generally decreases demand.
+These are the trends we are currently facing.
 Additionally, regulations imposed by local, state, and federal government agencies can also negatively impact the housing markets in which we operate.
 Finally, national and global events, including geopolitical instability, that impact economic conditions and financial markets, including interest rates, can adversely impact the housing market.